sigstore/policy-controller/release/README.md

 # Release

-This directory contain the files and scripts to run a cosign release.
+This directory contain the files and scripts to run a policy-controller release.

-# Cutting a Sigstore Release
+# Cutting a Policy Controller Release

 1. Release notes: Create a PR to update and review release notes in CHANGELOG.md.
   - Check merged pull requests since the last release and make sure enhancements, bug fixes, and authors are reflected in the notes.